This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 image alt text

-The Feeds page is displayed.
+The Batch Jobs page is displayed.

 image alt text